google/WebFundamentals/src/site/the-essentials/introduction-to-media/images/index.markdown

       memory and decoding costs it requires.
 Resizing large images to fit on smaller screens is expensive and can be particularly painful on low-end devices where both memory and processing is limited.
+related:
+  optimize:
+    - <a href="../../performance/optimizing-content-efficiency/optimize-encoding-and-transfer.html#image-optimization">Image optimization</a>
+    - <a href="../../performance/optimizing-content-efficiency/">Optimizing content efficiency</a>
 ---

 {% wrap content%}